Ice Magic Festival January 18-20 2013

-At Lake Louise Inn on Jan 19 there will be a speed competition from 2.30pm to 3.30pm where professional carvers will have just one hour to turn a block of ice into a masterpiece.
+After the main competition ends on Jan 18th there will be a speed competition from 4.30pm to 5.30pm where professional carvers will have just one hour to turn a block of ice into a masterpiece.

 Ice Magic Hotel Packages in Lake Louise